What every best Espresso Machines has:

 Coffee shop-quality espresso.
-The Rancilio Silvia is a semi-automatic espresso machine that reviewers say delivers exceptional espresso.
-It has some commercial-grade elements that help filter and distribute the water more evenly while providing maximum heat stability.
+The Rancilio Silvia is a semi-automatic espresso machine that reviewers say delivers exceptional espresso and experts agree: in testing at TheSweethome.com, it made the best cup of espresso, although, since that's a roundup aimed at beginners, the Silvia wasn't the overall recommended machine.
+The Silvia has some commercial-grade elements that help filter and distribute the water more evenly while providing maximum heat stability.
 The 12-ounce boiler is one of the largest in any entry-level espresso machine.
 It takes about 20 minutes for the Silvia to warm up, and for best results, some users suggest running warm water through the machine to warm up the pipes and portafilter.
 The vast majority of experts and owners say that purchasing a high-quality burr coffee grinder is an absolute must to accommodate this machine's precision requirements.

 This is an update to a review that Dan Kehn originally wrote for Home-Barista.com in 2003.
 He notes improvements Rancilio has made to the Silvia that makes it easier for newbies to use, but also notes that it's less forgiving than even pricier, commercial-quality machines.
 In conclusion, he gives it an overall score of 3 stars of 5, which he notes is still "quite respectable."

 The Rancilio Silvia earns a perfect 5-star rating in just under 350 reviews.
 Owners say it makes wonderful espresso, but most warn that you must use a high-quality grinder to get top results.
 Quite a few of these reviewers have owned their Rancilio for a year or more.